alexander695/Fbprank/README.md

 This can be used to threaten someone, make a joke or I don't know what you want

-to update the repositori in the terminal put
+to update the repository in the terminal put

-#git pull
+git pull

 debug:

-if not executed installs the requirements
+# Requirements

 #pip install colorama

-LICENSE

-ANY IMPORT OF MY PROJECT FIRST NEEDS MY PERMISSION  iamkiller678@gmail.com